RyseInventory/RyseInventory/README.md

 Feel free to join my Discord to stay up to date.
 [Click here](https://discord.gg/GAnXF7BzKg)

+# Adventure
+If no paper is used, the adventure libraries must be added!

 # Features

 - Update 1.1.8 now has an integrated animation system.